Under the Skin

 “The film tells the story of the loves and losses, triumphs and tragedy of Ferrari’s most celebrated drivers in an era where they lived la dolce vita during the week and it was win or die on any given Sunday.”

-To end properly here’s a bonus picture of my friends at the entrance of the exhibition under some red Ferrari lights with some interesting poses going on.
+To end properly here’s a bonus picture of my friends at the entrance of the exhibition under some red Ferrari lights.